Frequently Asked Questions

 - Foreign Source Income/Foreign Tax Paid

-Foreign source income is income (interest and dividends) earned by a fund from investments made outside the U.S. A shareholder's foreign source income is equal to the foreign source income received by the fund, net of expenses.
+Foreign source income is income earned by the fund from investments in foreign securities.
+A shareholder's foreign source income is determined by the foreign source income received by the fund, net of expenses.

-Many countries impose a tax on investment income earned by entities (including mutual funds) domiciled outside the country.
-Foreign tax paid is the income taxes paid by a fund to foreign (non-U.S.) countries.
+Some Franklin Templeton U.S. mutual funds invest in foreign securities.
+Many countries impose a foreign withholding tax on investment income earned by the fund.
+Foreign tax paid is the foreign withholding taxes paid by a fund on its investments in foreign securities.

 Treatment as a foreign tax credit or as a deduction will depend upon the personal tax situation of each individual shareholder.
 The instructions for Form 1116, Foreign Tax Credit, and IRS Publication 514, Foreign Tax Credit for Individuals, provide general information on this subject.
 Please consult your tax advisor for any additional information and for the appropriate treatment in your case.